digidotcom/xbee-micropython/samples/xbee/communication/relay_frames_button/README.md

 in the XBee REPL console), execute the following steps to test it:

 1. Disconnect the XBee REPL console.
-2. Open XCTU application and add your XBee device to the list of radio modules.
+2. Open XBee Studio and wait until your XBee device is discovered.
-3. Change the operating mode of the module to **API** by configuring the **AP** setting with **1**.
+3. Click on it and change its operating mode to **API** using the **Operating mode** quick action.
-4. Switch to the **Consoles** working mode and open the serial connection with the module so you can see frames when they are received.
+4. In the left menu, go to the **XBee Console** page and open the connection with the module so you can see frames when they are received.
 5. Press the **SW2** button (if you have an XBIB-U-DEV carrier board) or the **Comm DIO0** one (if you have an XBIB-C).
-6. In the XCTU console, verify that a new **User Data Relay Output** frame is received with the following parameters:
+6. In the XBee Studio console, verify that a new **User Data Relay Output** packet is received with the following parameters:

        - Frame type:       AD (User Data Relay Output)
        - Interface:        02 (MicroPython)
        - RF data (ASCII):  Button pressed

-When finished, restore the operating mode of the module to **MicroPython** by configuring the **AP** setting with **4** using XCTU.
+When finished, restore the operating mode of the module to **MicroPython** using the **Operating mode** quick action of XBee Studio.

 Supported platforms
 -------------------